-Paul, an apostle, not of men, nor by man, but by Jesus Christ, who raised himself from the dead:

-- 2 And all the brethren which are with me, unto the churches of Galatia. - 3 Grace be to you and peace from God the Father, and our Lord Jesus Christ, who gave himself for our sins, so that he might rescue us from this wicked destiny according to the pleasure of God our Father. - 4 I marvel that ye are so quickly changed, from him that called you in the grace unto a different gospel: - 5 Which is not another; but there be some that trouble you, and would pervert the gospel of Christ. - 6 But though we or an angel should announce to you a gospel contrary to what ye have received, let him be accursed.

-- 7 For do I now persuade men, or God?
+- 1 Paul, an apostle, not of men, nor by man, but by Jesus Christ, who raised himself from the dead; - 2 Unto the churches of Galatia. - 3 Grace be to you and peace from God the Father, and our Lord Jesus Christ. - 4 I marvel that ye are so quickly changed, from him that called you in the grace unto a different gospel: - 5 Which is not another; but there be some that trouble you, and would pervert the gospel of Christ. - 6 But though we or an angel should announce to you a gospel contrary to what ye have received, let him be accursed. - 7 For do I now persuade men, or God?
 Or do I seek to please men?
-For if I yet pleased men, I should not be the servant of Christ. - 8 But I certify you, brethren, that the gospel which was preached of me is not after man. - 9 For I neither received it of man, but by the revelation of Jesus Christ. - 10 But when He was pleased, who separated me from my mother's womb, and called me unto his grace, - 11 To reveal his Son in me, that I should announce him among the nations; immediately I conferred not with flesh and blood: - 12 Neither went I up to Jerusalem to them which were apostles before me; but I went into Arabia, and returned again unto Damascus. - 13 Then after three years I went up to Jerusalem to see Cephas, and abode with him fifteen days.
+For if I yet pleased men, I should not be the servant of Christ. - 8 But I certify you, brethren, that the gospel which was preached of me is not after man. - 9 For I neither received it of man, but by the revelation of Jesus Christ. - 10 But when He was pleased, who separated me from my mother's womb, and called me unto his grace, - 11 To reveal his Son in me, that I should announce him among the nations; immediately I conferred not with flesh and blood: - 12 Neither went I up to Jerusalem to them which were apostles before me; but I went into Arabia, and returned again unto Damascus.

-- 14 But other of the apostles saw I none, save James the Lord's brother. - 15 Now the things which I write unto you, behold, before God, I lie not. - 16 Afterwards I came into the regions of Syria and Cilicia; - 17 And was unknown by face unto the churches of Judaea which were in Christ.
+- 13 Then after three years I went up to Jerusalem to see Cephas, and abode with him fifteen days. - 14 But other of the apostles saw I none, save James the Lord's brother. - 15 Now the things which I write unto you, behold, before God, I lie not. - 16 Afterwards I came into the regions of Syria and Cilicia; - 17 And was unknown by face unto the churches of Judaea which were in Christ.